alessandrodeste/nodejs-playground/README.md

 # NodeJs Playground

-This is a small project used to test libraries.
+This is a simple scaffolding project used to test libraries.

 ## What you can find here

-- MongoDb for handle Users collection
 - Express implementation for rest services
 - Simple Passport usage for local signage
 - Cors support
+- Users collection CRUD with MongoDb persistence

 ## How to use